 Welcome to Art Department!

-Art Department is a fiercely independent, woman-owned art supply store in the heart of downtown Salem, Oregon.
+Art Department is a fiercely independent, woman-owned fine art and craft supply store in the heart of downtown Salem, Oregon.
 Art Department's mission is to support artists from inspiration to celebration.

 The Art Department offers: